MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-advanced-delivery.md

 - **False positives under review**: You might want to temporarily allow certain messages that are still being analyzed by Microsoft via [admin submissions](admin-submission.md) to report known good messages that are incorrectly being marked as bad to Microsoft (false positives).
 As with all overrides, we ***highly recommended*** that these allowances are temporary.

-## Exchange Online PowerShell procedures for SecOps mailboxes in the advanced delivery policy
+## Security & Compliance Center PowerShell procedures for SecOps mailboxes in the advanced delivery policy

-In Exchange Online PowerShell, the basic elements of SecOps mailboxes in the advanced delivery policy are:
+In Security & Compliance Center PowerShell, the basic elements of SecOps mailboxes in the advanced delivery policy are:

 - **The SecOps override policy**: Controlled by the **\*-SecOpsOverridePolicy** cmdlets.
 - **The SecOps override rule**: Controlled by the **\*-SecOpsOverrideRule** cmdlets.